oslabs-beta/Elucid/CONTRIBUTING.md

 The Elucid Team would like to thank you for your interest in helping to maintain and improve Elucid!

+## If you plan on modifying the website, follow these steps beforehand

+There are 3 npm actions you need to run before working:
+- First go to website within demo and run `npm install`
+- Second run `npm run build` within the same directory
+- Third use `npm run develop` to launch the website

+Optional for server-side changes:
+- Go to server within demo and run `npm install`

+## If you plan on modifying the package, follow these steps beforehand

+- Navigate to elucid folder and run `npm install` to download dependencies

 ## Reporting Bugs

 All code changes happen through Github Pull Requests and we actively welcome them.
 To submit your pull request, follow the steps below: